LinkedIn Profile Scraping with LLM

 Extracting Profile Sections

-LinkedIn structures each profile section (About, Experience, Education, etc.) as <section class="artdeco-card"> elements:
+LinkedIn puts each profile section (About, Experience, Education, and so on) inside a <section class="artdeco-card"> element:

 PYTHON